K–8 Curriculum

 - Mathletics

-Spring Trip: Students participate on a Spring Trip in May (Washington, D. C. in odd years, Hutchinson, Kansas or another destination in even years).
-Fundraisers are held throughout the year to help students earn funds to pay for the trip.
+Class Trip: Students participate in a Class Trip to Washington DC.
+Fundraisers are held throughout the year to help students earn funds for the trip.